K1DV5/todo-sveltekit/README.md

 for handling this kind of deployment, using GitHub Actions for this was not necessary.

+### Infinite list implementation

+The infinite scroll functionality was implemented using the Intersection Observer API to not degrade performance.
+And while there are other types of implementing the infinite scroll, a continuously expanding list was implemented as it is the most intuitive behavior.

 ## Technologies used

 - SvelteKit 2.0